blinklabs-io/docs/src/content/docs/guides/bursa/002-quick-start.md

 We can now use the command line to create a Cardano wallet and output all the files we will need to manage the wallet.
 We can also start the API and access the API Swagger documentation.

-Bursa can also be used to generate multi-signature scripts, hashes, keys, including keys and certificates need to run a Cardano stake pool.
+Bursa can also be used to generate multi-signature scripts, hashes, keys, including keys and certificates needed to run a Cardano stake pool.

 [Learn more about how to use Bursa with the command line and useful commands that you can run.](../003-commands)